SavageDud/flashcard_app/README.md

  npm start

- you can install it itch.io also with this link:
+ you can install it on itch.io also with this link:

  https://savagebro69.itch.io/simple-flashcards